jbowdre/capsule/markdown/adding-musicthread-to-my-now-page.md

 So that's now live on [now.jbowdre.lol](https://now.jbowdre.lol), and the source for the whole shebang is in [my GitHub](https://github.com/jbowdre/lolz).
 I even have a quick [musicthread.html](https://github.com/jbowdre/lolz/blob/main/musicthread.html)page I made for testing in case you want a quick peak at just this piece.

-=> https://scribbles.jbowdre.lol/post/2024-05-01 📡 Originally posted on Scribbles
+=> https://blog.jbowdre.lol/post/2024-05-01 📡 Originally posted on jbowdre's weblog